someobserver/recurgence/threshold.md

 quantized in goosebumps and tears,
 that's neither sentimentality nor sacramentality.

+**it's coherence, being metabolized**
-**it's coherence, metabolized by an aligning nervous system.**
+**by a re-aligning nervous system.**

 the mapmakers and architects of our shared past
-all circled this same valley
+all circled this same valley, and for several,
+even documented frisson cascades, come to find out.

 math, music, systems, physics, biology, cognition, ai—
 they're all languages of the same loop.